washanhanzi/cargo-appraiser/README.md

   "cargo-appraiser.decorationColor.highContrast": {
       //same as dark
   },
-  //extra environment variables to pass to the cargo-appraiser server "cargo-appraiser.extraEnv": {
+  // extra environment variables to pass to the cargo-appraiser server "cargo-appraiser.extraEnv": {
     "RUST_LOG": "info"
   },
-  //custom path to the cargo-appraiser server binary.
+  // custom path to the cargo-appraiser server binary.
 If set, this will be used instead of downloading from GitHub.
   "cargo-appraiser.serverPath": ""
+  // specific version of cargo-appraiser server to use.
+Ignored if serverPath is set.
+  "cargo-appraiser.serverVersion": ""
 }
 ```